Hoenig Says Dimon Should Resign From New York Fed Board

 Thomas Hoenig, former president of the Federal Reserve Bank of Kansas City, said JPMorgan Chase & Co.
-(JPM) Chief Executive Officer Jamie Dimon should resign from the board of the Federal Reserve Bank of New York because of an appearance of conflicting interests.
+(JPM:US) Chief Executive Officer Jamie Dimon should resign from the board of the Federal Reserve Bank of New York because of an appearance of conflicting interests.

 “Directors, when they appear to have a conflict, that’s when they should step down,” Hoenig said today in an interview in Washington, referring to directors at the Fed’s 12 regional banks.
 They should resign “for the perception of the integrity of the institution,” he said on Bloomberg Radio’s “The Hays Advantage” with Kathleen Hays.